elabftw/elabctl/README.md

 * Create a droplet with Ubuntu 14.04 x64 (works also with 14.10)

-* Open a terminal and SSH to your droplet (the root password is in your mailbox)
+* Open a terminal and SSH to your droplet.
+The IP address can be found in the digitalocean website.

+The root password is in your mailbox.
+It will not echo when you type it, it's normal, don't panic.

 ~~~
 ssh root@12.34.56.78